Water Rocket Challenge

 Construction of Rocket:

 - Metal, glass, hard plastic, rocks, Styrofoam, or spikes cannot be used to construct the rocket.
-Use of these materials will automatically disqualify the team from the competition.
+The use of these materials will automatically disqualify the team from the competition.

 - The maximum allowed total height of the rocket is 76.0 cm.